feast-dev/feast/docs/getting-started/concepts/feature-view.md

 ## \[Alpha] On demand feature views

 On demand feature views allows data scientists to use existing features and request time data (features only available at request time) to transform and create new features.
-Users define python transformation logic which is executed in both historical retrieval and online retrieval paths.
+Users define python transformation logic which is executed in both the historical retrieval and online retrieval paths.

 Currently, these transformations are executed locally.
-This is fine for online serving, but does not scale well offline.
+This is fine for online serving, but does not scale well to offline retrieval.

 ### Why use on demand feature views?